ty2k/chatty-app/README.md

 # chatty-app

 **chatty-app** is a single-page app to allow multiple users to chat in one window.
 It is built using React, and it uses my related WebSockets server [chatty-server](https://github.com/ty2k/chatty-server).
-Both projects are coursework from [Lighthouse Labs](https://github.com/lighthouse-labs).

 Built on top of [Lighthouse Lab's React Simple Boilerplate](https://github.com/lighthouse-labs/react-simple-boilerplate).

 ## Install

-`npm install`
+Clone this repository and `npm install`.

 ## Run

-`npm start`

-Open http://localhost:3000 in your browser.
+`npm run start`, then open http://localhost:3000 in your browser.

+Note that server-dependent functions will not work without [chatty-server](https://github.com/ty2k/chatty-server) running.

+## Linting

+`npm run lint` to run ESLint rules against the project files.

 ## Notes

-[chatty-server](https://github.com/ty2k/chatty-server) uses port 3001, chatty-app client uses port 3000.
+By default, [chatty-server](https://github.com/ty2k/chatty-server) uses port 3001 while chatty-app client uses port 3000.

 ## Screenshot